OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/high-availability.md

 OpenVidu Enterprise offers a high availability deployment option in AWS, with replication of all nodes and load balancing for clients.
 It is made up of 2 different AWS Auto-Scaling groups, managing the 2 different types of nodes of [OpenVidu's Master-Worker architecture](openvidu-pro/scalability/#openvidu-pro-architecture){:target="_blank"}.

-The main difference between a regular OpenVidu Pro deployment and a high availability OpenVidu Enterprise deployment is the replication of Master Nodes.
+The main difference between a regular OpenVidu Pro deployment and OpenVidu Enterprise High Availability deployment is the replication of Master Nodes.
 In the image below, on the left a regular OpenVidu Pro deployment and on the right a high availability OpenVidu Enterprise deployment:

 <div class="row">
     <div class="pro-gallery" style="margin: 25px 15px 25px 15px">